-I came to Elmhurst Christian Reformed Church to serve as Teaching Pastor in September 2008.
+I came to Elmhurst Christian Reformed Church in September 2008.
 My main responsibilities include offering guidance and vision for the educational and discipleship ministries of the church; preaching and teaching; working with worship planners and musicians to plan weekend worship services; leading worship and making music and working alongside ECRC staff in areas of children's ministry, small group ministry, adult education and the care of the sick and homebound.

 Shortly before I was born, my family moved from Western Springs, Ill., to Grand Rapids, Mich.
 I grew up within the Shawnee Park Christian Reformed Church family and attended Christian schools.
 In fact, it was my pastor at Shawnee Park who first suggested that God was calling me to the pastorate-when I was in fourth grade.
 For many years, however, I was determined to pursue a career in classical music as a bassoonist.
 But while at Calvin College, God directed me to ministry, and I set aside my bassoon and concentrated on piano, voice, and music composition, all skills that could be used to strengthen congregational singing and community.